How to Use XLOOKUP to Return Blank Instead of 0 -12 Methods

 Formula Breakdown

-XLOOKUP(F5,$B$5:$B$14,$D$5:$D$14): This function looks for the value of cell F5 in our dataset, which is located in the range of cells B5:B14, and it will print the corresponding value in the range of cells D5:D14.
+XLOOKUP(F5,$B$5:$B$14,$D$5:$D$14): looks for the value of F5 in your dataset, which is located in the range B5:B14, and inserts the corresponding value in the range D5:D14.
 As the value in Column D for the value of F5 is blank, the function will return 0.
-Otherwise, it will provide us with that value.
+Otherwise, it will provide the value.

 Applying IF, IFERROR, LEN Functions